A note on quantum expanders: Implications in terms of random quantum channels

-Let us note that, in Theorem \ref{th:expander}, we only guarantee that the random CP map we consider is TP on average.
+Let us note that, in Theorem \ref{th:expander}, we only guarantee that the random CP map we consider satisfies the TP condition \eqref{eq:TP-condition} on average.
 It is in fact possible to modify slightly the construction in Theorem \ref{th:expander} to get a random CP map $\tilde{\Phi}$ which is exactly TP, but still has singular values that are, with high probability, close to those of $\Phi$.
 Indeed, setting

 we will show that, not only $\E(\Sigma)=I$, but also that $\|\Sigma-I\|_{\infty}$ is small with high probability.
 One could thus set $\tilde{W}_s=W_s\Sigma^{-1/2}$, $1\leq s\leq d$, and define the random CP map $\tilde{\Phi}$, which is TP by construction, as